ASE2023Paper/FMT/README.md

-# FMT: Removing Backdoor Feature Maps via Feature Map Testing in Deep Neural Networks
+# Adversarial Feature Map Pruning for Backdoor

 ## How to run FMT for different attack?